It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 Step 1: Support Emotional Regulation

 Defense mechanisms may be triggered by your nervous system’s fight or flight response.
 At their root, defense mechanisms are unconscious homeostatic mechanisms that reduce the disorganizing effects of sudden stress.
-Following that logic, anything you can do to regulate your nervous system and expand your capacity to navigate stress without needing to distort or deny it can help you recognize and work through both your own defense mechanisms and your response to them in other people.
+Following that logic, anything you can do to regulate your nervous system and expand your capacity to navigate stress without needing to distort or deny it can help you recognize and work through your defense mechanisms and your response to them in other people.

 Verbal and emotional conflicts can feel like a physical assault.
 They trigger the same “fight or flight” danger response as an actual physical attack and prime your body to fight back.